Financial Transparency and Accountability

 Board Governance and Transparency

 The RCOC Board of Directors has adopted an agency-wide Transparency and Public Information Policy to clearly outline the goal of providing information to the community.
 Also included in RCOC’s goal for transparency and accountability to the people and families served, service providers, regional center staff and the community, the Board of Directors has also adopted policies regarding resource development and procurement, conflict of interest, and whistleblower protections.
-RCOC also makes its annual Performance Contract report, presentation to the community, and POS Expenditure Data for FY 2013-14 available for review.
+RCOC also makes its annual Performance Contract reports, presentation to the community, and POS Expenditure Data for FY 2013-14 available for review.